JoshuaMaurer/LEARN-alpha-config-setup/useful-git-commands.md

 - local - your personal computer
 - commit - adding a tracking
 - diff - the differance between states of your local and github repos
+- markdown (.md) - a text-based language used on GitHub for code documentation

 ##### Git Process Notes
 - create a new repo on GitHub